-22 Disclosure in accordance with Ind AS - 108 "Operating Segments", of the Companies (Indian Accounting Standards) Rules, 2015.
-Segment Information: As the company's business activities falls within a single primary business segment viz. " Infrastructure Development" vide DBOT Hybrid Annuity Project, and it operates in a single geographical segment i.e. India.
+26 Disclosure in accordance with Ind AS - 108 "Operating Segments", of the Companies (Indian Accounting Standards) Rules, 2015.

+Segment Information: As the company's business activities falls within a single primary business segment viz. " Infrastructure Development" vide DBOT Hybrid Annuity Project , and it operates in a single geographical segment i.e. India.
 As such, there is no separate reportable segment under Ind AS - 108 on Operating Segments.

-23 Derivative Instruments and Unhedged Foreign Currency Exposure
+27 Derivative Instruments and Unhedged Foreign Currency Exposure

-There are no derivative instruments outstanding as at March 31, 2020.
+There are no derivative instruments outstanding as at March 31, 2021 and as at March 31,2020.

-24 Legal disputes and Contingent liabilities
+28 Legal disputes and Contingent liabilities

-(₹ In Lakh)

 Particulars As at As at

-FY 2019-20 FY 2018-19
+FY 2020-21 FY 2019-20

-Bank Guarantees issued by bankers from the parent Company Limits 19,496.50 6,093.00
+Bank Guarantees issued by bankers 13,404.00 19,496.50

-25 In the opinion of the Board of Directors, all the assets have value on realisation in the ordinary course of business at least equal to the amount at which they are stated in the balance sheet.
+In the opinion of the Board of Directors, all the assets have value on realisation in the ordinary course of business at least equal to the amount at which they are stated in the balance sheet.

-26 Significant accounting judgements, estimates and assumptions
+30 Significant accounting judgements, estimates and assumptions

 The financial statements require management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosures of contingent liabilities.
-Uncertainity about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
+Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.